ppiasek/Testing_project/README.md

 tested_url variable stores url for our site ti test.

 # What works
-- Login with Selenium in Chrome browser [Windows / Linux?]
 - Going through left side menu via Selenium
 - Logout with Selenium in Chrome browser (Only by XPath for user icon)
 - API login